Optimal treatment assignment rules under capacity constraints

 To gain further insight into the behavior of the two rules, we visualize the average allocations, $J^{-1}\sum_{j}\mu_{nh}^{Q,j}$, for $Q=P,E$, under $\theta_{0}$, $n=200$, and $\lambda=0$.
-Figure \ref{fig:assignment_n=00003D200} shows that the ex-post Bayes rule deviates from the oracle rule only near the decision boundary, while the plug-in rule exhibits substantial deviations even away from it.
-This relative stability of the ex-post Bayes rule contributes to a sizable risk reduction.
+Figure \ref{fig:assignment_n=00003D200} shows that the Bayesian rule deviates from the oracle rule only near the decision boundary, while the plug-in rule exhibits substantial deviations even away from it.
+This relative stability of the Bayesian rule contributes to a sizable risk reduction.
 A similar, albeit weaker, pattern is observed for $n=500$.

 \begin{rmk} Under the current simulation setup, when the total amount of resources is sufficiently small, the kink points of the directionally differentiable welfare do not affect the assignment decision, as the available resources are exhausted before the assignment rule encounters the kink points.
 In such cases, the behavior of the two rules under directionally differentiable welfare resembles their behavior under the smooth welfare.
 We set the resource level to 75\% to allow interaction between the decision boundary under the oracle rule and the kink points. \end{rmk}